-Historically, commodity futures returns have tended to exhibit low to negative correlation with the returns of other assets such as stocks and bonds.
-Commodity futures contracts can provide a diversification benefit to investor portfolios because of their low to negative correlation with other financial assets.
-However, the fact that the Index is not inversely correlated with financial assets such as stocks and bonds means that the Fund will not necessarily be profitable during unfavorable periods for the stock or bond market.
+Historically, commodity futures returns have tended not to be correlated with the returns of other assets such as stocks and bonds.
+Commodity futures contracts therefore have the potential to help diversify investor portfolios consisting of stocks and bonds, to the extent there is low or negative correlation between commodity futures contracts and other assets held in those portfolios.
+However, the fact that the Index is not inversely correlated with other assets such as stocks and bonds means that, in seeking to replicate the performance of the Index, the Fund will not necessarily be profitable during unfavorable periods for the stock or bond markets.
 If the Shares perform in a manner that correlates with the stock or bond markets or otherwise do not perform successfully, the Shares may not provide any diversification from losses in those markets.
-In such a scenario, the Shares may produce no gains to offset your losses from investments in stocks, bonds, or related assets.
+In such a scenario, the Shares may produce no gains to offset losses from investments in stocks, bonds, or related assets and may result in additional investment losses.